Bank Secrecy Law of the Philippines Republic Act No. 1405

 Bangko Sentral, pabor na alisin ang Bank Secrecy Law

-By: Norman Cabrera, Philippine Daily Inquirer, Opinion, 2 September 2020
+By: Norman Cabrera, September 23, 2021.

-When asked during a hearing of the committee on banks and the committee on ways and means.
-When asked if the BSP would support a repeal of the bank secrecy law, Tetangco replied: “Our main concern, Mr. Chairman, with respect to the bank secrecy law, is in terms of being able to ensure that existing regulations are being complied with.
+When asked during a hearing of the committee on banks in 2016 if the Bangko Sentral ng Pilipinas (BSP) would support a repeal of the bank secrecy law, then BSP chief Amando Tetangco Jr. replied: “Our main concern, Mr. Chairman, with respect to the bank secrecy law is in terms of being able to ensure that existing regulations are being complied with.
 That’s number one.
-And number two, to provide some form of deterrent for possible fraud, unlawful activity, or irregularity…”
+And number 2, to provide some form of deterrent for possible fraud, unlawful activity or irregularity…”

 There are stories affixed to banking transactions.
 They are not just empty figures.
 So, unless congressional investigations lead to a realization of the need to repeal this age-old law, no end to corruption will ever be in sight.

 Interestingly, why is it that up to now, the Senate and the House keep missing the point that the best legislation to aid all their investigations on corruption is to repeal the bank secrecy law?